noahward/smart-spend-api/README.md

-# Budget Buddy
+# SmartSpend

-Track and categorize your spending, set monthly budgeting goals, and receive insights into how to better manage your money.
+Spend smarter, not harder.
+Track and categorize your spending, set budgeting goals, and receive insights into how to better manage your money.

-This ```README.md``` serves as the documentation for both the Budget Buddy API and the [Budget Buddy UI](https://github.com/noahward/budget-buddy-ui).
+This ```README.md``` serves as the documentation for both the SmartSpend API and the [SmartSpend UI](https://github.com/noahward/smart-spend-ui).